 Anyway, Blogger as a blogging platform from Google is safer when it comes to security, because is hosted in Google servers, and also their servers never go down.
 By Burim Bekteshi

-How WordPress has evolved to be much more than a CMS for bloggers?
+How WordPress has evolved to be much more than a CMS ?

 Blogger and WordPress used to be similar platforms.
 However, WordPress has evolved to be much more than a CMS for bloggers.